 See the entire Primary 5 Math Syllabus for a more detailed breakdown.

-Having a rough idea of the syllabus is handy so that you know what to look out for when picking the right assessment books or learning resources for your child.
+Knowing the Math syllabus is handy when you are picking the right assessment books or learning resources for your child.
+Besides that, it helps when you are communicating with your child’s Math tutor too!

-When children are in Primary 4, they only have to deal with 1 Math paper with 2 booklets.
-The questions are fairly simple and straight forward.
-The duration of the entire paper is 1 h 45 minutes.
+When your child is in Primary 4, they only have to deal with 1 Math paper.
+The questions are fairly simple and straight forward and the duration of the paper is 1 h 45 minutes.

 Booklet A contains questions that test basic knowledge and recall, and also a range of competencies and skills, including problem-solving proficiency.